mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 The stage table also includes a **time** column, indicating the duration for the specified item to pass through the selected value stream stage.

+The stage table can be sorted by each of the available table columns by clicking on the table header, sorting can occur in both ascending or descending order.
 ### Adding a stage

 In the following example we're creating a new stage that measures and tracks issues from creation